 Figure 1 details a flow diagram of the sample selection process.
-We used data from nine survey cycles between the years of 1999-2016 that included a subsample of 3,280 participants, aged at least 20 years, with a self-reported history of cancer and reliable dietary data, as defined by the NCHS.
-Dietary patterns extraction procedures were performed on dietary data from individuals reporting a history of a cancer diagnosis and who demonstrated full records for food security status, data on receipt of SNAP benefits, household size, and age (n = 2,936).
-To ascertain cancer history, survey respondents were asked in Medical Conditions Questionnaire (MCQ) “Have you ever been told by a doctor or health professional that you had cancer or a malignancy of any kind?”.
-However, individuals reporting a history of only non-melanoma skin cancer (n = 572) and no other cancer type were recoded as not having a significant cancer history given the benign course associated with these tumors.
-Analytical survival models fit on the cancer population subsample retained observations from the cycles between 1999-2014, as there were no detailed survival data available for observations from the 2015-2016 cycle and removed observations with missing covariate values (final n = 2,549).
+We used data from nine survey cycles, spanning the years of 1999-2018 that included a subsample of 5,166 participants, aged at least 20 years, with a self-reported history of cancer and reliable dietary data, as defined by the NCHS {CITE}.
+To ascertain cancer history, survey respondents were asked in the Medical Conditions Questionnaire (MCQ) “Have you ever been told by a doctor or health professional that you had cancer or a malignancy of any kind?”.
+Individuals reporting a history of non-melanoma skin cancer (n = 576) and no other cancer type were recoded as not having a significant cancer history.
+Dietary patterns extraction procedures using penalized logistic regression models were performed on individuals reporting a history of a cancer diagnosis and who demonstrated complete records for food security status, data on receipt of Supplemental Nutrition Assistance Program (SNAP) benefits, household size, and age (subsample A, n = 3,317).
+To extract dietary patterns that characterized intake in the population of food insecure cancer survivors using principal components analysis (PCA), we further excluded individuals reporting full or marginal food security (n = 2,884) (i.e., only food-insecure cancer survivors—subsample B, n = 433).
+Validation analyses examining the relationship between computed diet pattern indices and the risk of food insecurity were performed on the pooled subsample of food secure and food insecure cancer survivors (subsample A, n = 3,317)

 Demographic and Physical Health Covariates

 Demographic characteristics were self-reported and captured in the home interview.
 Age was modeled continuously, and sex was coded dichotomously (Male and Female).
-Race and ethnicity were categorized as Mexican American, Other Hispanic, Non-Hispanic White, Non-Hispanic Black, and Other/Multiracial).
+Race and ethnicity were categorized as Mexican American, Other Hispanic, Non-Hispanic White, Non-Hispanic Black, and Other/Multiracial (although we note that our final analytical models implemented a binary-coded version given the very small sample size—non-Hispanic White and non-White) .
 We considered income status using the family income-to-poverty ratio (FIPR) classified into two categories: < 1.3 or 1.3.
-This value was chosen deliberately as it is a threshold employed by various federal safety net programs to evaluate low socioeconomic status for program eligibility [13].
+This value was chosen deliberately as it is a threshold commonly employed by various federal safety net programs to evaluate low socioeconomic status for program eligibility [13].
 We modeled household size numerically.

-Health-related and behavioral characteristics included body mass index (BMI) (modeled continuously in units of kg/m2), smoking status, which was categorized as current smoker (currently smoking every day or some days), former smoker (not currently smoking but with a lifetime history of >100 cigarettes), or never smoker (a lifetime history of smoking ≤100 cigarettes), and drinking status, which classified participants as heavy drinkers ( 14 g/d for women and 28 g/d for men), moderate drinkers (0.1-13.9 g/d for women and 0.1-27.9 g/d for men), and abstainers (< 0.1 g/d) [14,15].
-Finally, we computed a modified version of the Charlson Comorbidity Index (CCI) and weekly metabolic equivalents (MET), as previously described, to evaluate comorbidity burden and physical activity, respectively [16,17].
+Health-related and behavioral characteristics included body mass index (BMI) (modeled continuously in units of kg/m2), smoking status, which was categorized as current smoker (currently smoking every day or some days), former smoker (not currently smoking but with a lifetime history of 100 cigarettes), or never smoker (a lifetime history of smoking < 100 cigarettes), and drinking status, which classified participants as heavy drinkers ( 14 g/d for women and 28 g/d for men), moderate drinkers (0.1-13.9 g/d for women and 0.1-27.9 g/d for men), and abstainers (< 0.1 g/d) [14,15].
+Finally, we computed a modified version of the Charlson Comorbidity Index and weekly metabolic equivalents (MET), as previously described, to evaluate comorbidity burden and physical activity, respectively, and modeled those measures as continuous variables [16,17].

 Dietary Assessment Data